What Is Water Cement Ratio?

 A lower water-cement ratio may contribute to high strength and high-quality concrete.
 But the water-cement ratio alone cannot give good concrete.

-A good mix proportion and quality aggregates and binding materials contribute to the good mix design.
+A good mix proportion and quality aggregates and binding materials contribute to a good mix design.
 A low water-cement ratio is thus one of the factors influencing good mix design.

 Water-Cement Ratio and Permeability